knxhelden/Dogtrailer/README.md

-# dogtrailer
+# Dog Trailer Monitor
-Monitoring for a dog in a trailer
+This is a solution for monitoring a dog in a car trailer.